 - AUx2 aims to equip students to become part of a community of learners whose members come from a variety of backgrounds and bring with them a range of experiences.

 All first-year students will be assigned to an AUx Instructor & Advisor, who will serve as their first-year advisor and advise approximately 76 incoming students throughout their first academic year.
 During the fall term, they will also facilitate the AUx1 discussion sections for those same 76 students in four 19-student sections that meet once per week.
 This student-to-advisor ratio will allow first-year advisors to engage in targeted, student-centered advising, recognizing the unique needs of first-year students and ensuring that first-year students will see their advisors every week in the classroom.
-In their spring semester, first-year students will enroll into a section of AUx2 that works with their schedule.
+In their spring semester, first-year students will enroll into a section of AUx2.
 This course will be taught by an AU staff or faculty member.
 After their first year, students will transition to a unit-based advisor.

 Explore the site to find out more about AUx.